saravanabalagi/ai_insights_rag/README.md

 individual linters and formatters like Babel, TSConfig, ESLint, Prettier, flake, black, etc. and keeps the file structure clean and easy to manage.

+For now the data processing and retrieval is done using a simple Python script

+- Excel files are read to a dataframe and converted to list of strings along with column headers
+- Since the data correlation is both row and column based, the dataframe is transposed and converted to a list of strings
+- Now the combined list of strings is passed to Sentence Transformers to get the embeddings
+- When a user query arrives, the query is converted to embeddings and FAISS is used to find the nearest embeddings for context
+- Then the context is passed to the LLM* to get insights
+- The current implementation is reasonably* generalisable

+*At the moment, the fact that the seed excel sheets contains first 2 rows as headers is hard-coded.
+In addition, the start rows and columns is also explicitly given

+*Quality of insights is also dependent on the choice of LLM model used

 ### Features

-- Choice of AI model (on top left)
+- [x] Choice of AI model (on top left)
-- Conversation history (on the sidebar)
+- [x] Conversation history (on the sidebar)
-- Choose between default and custom RAG disks
+- [x] Choose between default, custom or no RAG disk
-- Seed XSLX files placed in default RAG disk
+- [x] Seed XSLX files placed in default RAG disk
+- [x] Chat interface with markdown support

+TODOs:

-- Upload XSLX files to custom RAG disk
+- [ ] Process uploaded XSLX files to custom RAG disk
-- Chat interface with markdown support
+- [ ] User authentication
+- [ ] Database for storing user data

 ## Deployment